myanmaropenwordnet/mya2rom/Readme.md

 // To obtain transcriptions for all available systems mya2rom_all("မြို့"); // returns array ["mjo̰", "mrui.", "mjou.", "my|o,ou|", "myui"]

+// To obtain transcriptions for all available systems, with nice alternatives mya2rom_all("မြို့", true); // returns array ["mjo̰", "mrui.", "mjou.", "myo|myou", "myui"]
 ```

 ## Updates